It’s Time for a Change: Becoming the Best OD Process Professional You Can Be!

 It does not matter whether we are internal or external OD consultants, the first order of business is for us to conduct entry discussions with our clients.
 This competence lays the foundation for the relationship and for our future success.
 Entry discussions enable us to understand the overall needs of the client, define roles and responsibilities, and assess the organization’s readiness for change.
 In doing so, we must build rapport, establish our credibility to lead, set the ground rules, define mutual expectations, and create a scope of work.
 This enables us to create contracts with our client to ensure the needs of both parties are met.

 - Assess the True Needs of the Organization

 We collect data to develop a clear picture of what is causing and perpetuating organizational problems.
 In addition, through data collection and analysis, we are able to define the current situation, the desired situation, and the gaps that will inhibit the business’ ability to successfully achieve their vision and strategic goals.
-As Process Consultants, we use skills to encourage collaboration with the client in this needs assessment and analysis process.
+As OD Process Professionals, we use skills to encourage collaboration with the client in this needs assessment and analysis process.
 It is critical to differentiate between want, need, and “nice to have”.
 This will serve as the foundation for all future interventions.